-- Read a variety of manuals; writes documents following prescribed formats, and/or present information to others.
+- Reads a variety of manuals; writes documents following prescribed formats, and/presents information to others.

-- Specific knowledge-based competencies required to satisfactorily perform the functions of the job include: recordkeeping principles; and office equipment/software.
+- Specific knowledge-based competencies required to satisfactorily perform the functions of the job include: accounting/bookkeeping principles; and office equipment/software.

 - Problem Solving - Identifies and resolves problems in a timely manner.